In this Aaron Sorkin

 Aaron starts by explaining what we need to set out before we start writing: obstacle and intention.

-In doing so, he introduces some terms that will help us understand how to make sure our stories are intentional and avoid getting stuck in the mire of obstacles.
+In doing so, he introduces some terms that will help us understand how to make sure our stories are intentional and avoid getting stuck in the middle of obstacles.

 We’ll find out how to identify both, and how to see where we need to improve.